How Do I Do My Own Payroll and Payroll Taxes?

 The major steps in the payroll process are:

-2. Paying employees.
-When you have employees who have worked for your business, you must set up a system to calculate their pay, write paychecks, and distribute them.
+2. Paying employees: When you have employees, you must set up a system to calculate their pay, write paychecks, and distribute them.

-3. Post-payment.
-After you have paid employees, you must set aside money for taxes, do a payroll register, make tax payments, and send payroll reports at the correct times.
+3. Post-payment: After you have paid employees, you must set aside money for taxes, complete a payroll register, make tax payments, and send payroll reports to the IRS at the correct times.

 2. Follow this easy 12-step checklist to make sure you complete all pre-employment tasks for employers.

-- What employees will be hourly and which salaried?
+- Which employees will be hourly and which will be salaried?